Statistical disclosure control: Statistical barns or statbarns

+These cover almost all statistics.
+They also cover most graph forms, where the graph can be converted into the appropriate statsbarn (for example, a pie chart is another form of frequency table).
+The SACRO manual provides guidance on what to look out for, and the rules to be followed for checking.
+A lookup table between statstistcs/graphs and statbarns is available on outputchecking.org.

-Output SDC
+Output SDC: operating models

 There are two main approaches to output SDC: principles-based and rules-based.
 In principles-based systems, disclosure control attempts to uphold a specific set of fundamental principles—for example, "no person should be identifiable in released microdata".
-Rules-based systems, in contrast, are evidenced by a specific set of rules that a person performing disclosure control follows, after which the data are presumed to be safe to release.
+Rules-based systems, in contrast, are evidenced by a specific set of rules that a person performing disclosure control follows (for example, "any frequency must be based on at least five observations"), after which the data are presumed to be safe to release.
 In general, official statistics are rules-based; research environments are more likely to be principles-based.

 In research environments, the choice of output-checking regime can have significant operational implications.

 Rules-Based SDC

 In rules-based SDC, a rigid set of rules is used to determine whether or not the results of data analysis can be released.
 The rules are applied consistently, which makes it obvious what kinds of output are acceptable.
 Rules-based systems are good for ensuring consistency across time, across data sources, and across production teams, which makes them appealing for statistical agencies.
 Rules-based systems also work well for remote job serves such as microdata.no or Lissy.

 However, because the rules are inflexible, either disclosive information may still slip through, or the rules are over-restrictive and may only allow for results that are too broad for useful analysis to be published.
 In practice, research environments running rules-based systems may have to bring flexibility in 'ad hoc' systems.

-The Northern Ireland Statistics and Research Agency uses a rules-based approach to releasing statistics and research results.
+The Northern Ireland Statistics and Research Agency (NISRA) uses a rules-based approach to releasing statistics and research results.